rlam13/aws-csa/README.md

 + **VPC CIDR should not overlap with other networks IE: corporate**

 ### Subnets - IPv4
++ Tied to an AZ / need to define a CIDR
 + AWS reserves five IP's address (first four, and last IP address) in each subnet
   + none of these are available for use and cannot be assigned to an instance
 + IE: CIDR block 10.0.0.0/24, reserved IP's are: